erikaduan/textbook_notes/README.md

 + **Blog posts**
     + Post about [the pitfalls of multiple linear regression and using Bayesian inference as an alternative](./blog_posts/regression_richard_mcelreath.md) by Richard McElreath
     + Post about [the misuse of p-values in science](./blog_posts/p_values_richard_mcelreath.md) by Richard McElreath and linked research articles
+    + Post about [the transformers architecture for NLP](https://e2eml.school/transformers.html) by Brandon Rohrer

 <p>